 I work in the marketing/advertising sector, so I fully understand both sides.
 I know how effective it can be for brands to work with ‘real people’.
 Word-of-mouth advertising is more effective than other types of marketing and social media is a great, and cost-effective way to get your products seen by a large audience.

 With this in mind, I’ve decided to be completely transparent with this post about my blog content and use of social media and I hope it answers a few questions.

-At the time of writing this post, I have 4,800 Instagram followers.
-If you look at my engagement it’s clear that’s these are all genuine people, with a shared love of running, who I interact with.
+At the time of writing this post, I had 4,800 Instagram followers.
+If you look at my engagement it’s clear that these are all genuine people, with a shared love of running, who I interact with.
 I have not bought any of them.
-Buying followers is a waste of money, a pointless exercise, you may look popular but you are effectively just posting to yourself.
+Buying followers is a waste of money and a pointless exercise, you may look popular but you are effectively just posting to yourself.

 I don’t post ‘staged’ run photos on social media.
 I am not a model.
 I’d rather spend my free time actually running, not trying to nail a photo for Instagram likes.
 I don’t have the time or the patience to tie my phone to a lamppost and run backwards and forwards past it several times.
 The best I can manage is a post-run sweaty selfie or a not-so-great race photo that I paid £20 for the privilege of downloading.

 Running is a huge social thing for me and I love training with friends.
 I enter races because I like to have a goal to work towards – I’d get really lazy if I didn’t.
 It also gives me something to blog about as I review each race.
 I am not paid to review them nor have I received a free entry.
 It’s the main reason I started this blog as it is the perfect place to document the stuff you tend to forget about at events, like parking, toilet queues etc. Race reviews are always my most viewed blog posts.
 I recommend events because I have taken part in them and I’ve really enjoyed them, in the same way, I would recommend a film or a restaurant to a friend.